uppedtrout/Better-config/README.md

 advanced adepts of his time, and her certainly has something to say to us, today, in a language the Intuition understands.
 Yet they called him "Mad".
 Accompanied in the ranks of the "insane" by such "madmen" as Neitzsche, Artaud, and Reich, the Mad Arab makes a Fourth, in a life-and-death game of cosmic bridge.
-TheyDownloaded from www.holybooks.com are all voices crying in that wilderness of madness that men call Society, and as such were ostracised, stoned, and deemed mentally unfit for life.
+They are all voices crying in that wilderness of madness that men call Society, and as such were ostracised, stoned, and deemed mentally unfit for life.
 But, for them, Justice will come when we have realised that the Ship of State and the Ship of St Peter have become